stickeepaul/eslint-config-stickeepaul/README.md

         ],
     }
     ```
-5. Add any custom webpack path resolvers you use:
+5. Add any custom webpack path resolvers you use*:
     ```
     // this is used in Convert to allow the use of `import @/api`
     // which is set in the webpack config file